Thursday, March 12, 2020

 By José Alberto Hermosillo

-In 1977, NASA sent two Gold Records to space with “The Sounds of the Earth” inside the Voyager spacecraft.
+In 1977, NASA sent two Gold Records into space with “The Sounds of the Earth” inside the Voyager spacecraft.
 NASA invited children from all over the world to record a greeting in their native language.

 Troop Zero cast at the AFI FEST red carpet.
 Photo José Alberto Hermosillo ©2019 Festival in LA